 T4P: Tools for Patient-Oriented Research

-In response to the increasing (1) ‘push’ from funding organizations for patient-oriented research, and the (2) ‘pull’ from health care researchers for resources to support patient engagement on research teams, the BC SUPPORT Unit is offering a half day in-person workshop to provide researchers / trainees with exposure to existing tools and resources for patient-oriented research.
+In response to the increasing (1) ‘push’ from funding organizations for patient-oriented research, and the (2) ‘pull’ from health care researchers for resources to support patient engagement on research teams, the BC SUPPORT Unit is offering a half day in-person workshop to provide researchers, trainees, and research support staff with exposure to existing tools and resources for patient-oriented research.

 What is the purpose of the workshop?

-To provide researchers / trainees with an opportunity to explore an array of resources to inform and support engaging patients on research teams.
+To provide health researchers, trainees and research support staff with an opportunity to explore an array of resources to inform and support engaging patients on research teams.